2026-03-01

 Versioning Strategy

 Versioning is where security and developer experience collide.
-We use a layered approach:
+A layered approach works well:

 - External third-party actions: SHA pinning required.
 No exceptions.
 Dependabot handles update PRs.

-- Our own shared actions: Semver tags for production, major tags for development environments.
+- Internal shared actions: Semver tags for production, major tags for development environments.

 - Never